godotengine/godot-git-plugin/README.md

 Git implementation of the Godot Engine VCS interface in Godot.
 We use [libgit2](https://libgit2.org) as our backend to simulate Git in code.

-> Planned for the upcoming version of Godot.
+> Supported in Godot 3.5.x.
 Look for other branches for support in other Godot releases.

 ## Installation Instructions